Vicky Jepson: Liverpool

 Jepson was appointed assistant manager to Neil Redfearn at Liverpool in June 2018.
 After just one game, Redfearn departed the club, leaving Jepson as part of the interim managerial team headed by Chris Kirkland.
 On 26 October 2018, Jepson was appointed as first team manager on a permanent basis.
 Jepson's first game in charge was a 1–0 victory against Hope Powell's Brighton Hove Albion.
 Liverpool finished the season 8th out of 12 teams in the league.

 The following season, Liverpool were relegated from the Women's Super League on sporting merit after The FA Board's decision to award places on a points-per-game basis following the curtailment of the season eight games early due to the COVID-19 pandemic.
 Liverpool had won one game, picking up six points from 14 games during the 2019–20 FA WSL.

 She continued with the team following relegation until, on 12 January 2021, Liverpool announced that Jepson had left the club by mutual consent with the team sat in third place in the Championship.

 Tottenham Hotspur

-Jepson joined Tottenham Hotspur as assistant manager to Rehanne Skinner in July 2021.
-In March 2023, she was named interim manager following the firing of Skinner.
+Jepson joined Tottenham Hotspur as assistant coach to Rehanne Skinner in July 2021.
+In March 2023, she was named interim head coach following the firing of Skinner.
+Jepson was appointed senior assistant head coach to Robert Vilahamn at Tottenham on 26 July 2023.

+United States Women's U20

+On May 2, 2025, the United States Soccer Federation announced Jepson as the United States Women's U20 new head coach.

+Personal life

+Born in Bollington, she attended Tytherington High School.
+Jepson then attended Macclesfield College and coached at Macclesfield Town.